paperless-ngx/paperless-ngx/README.md

 # Translation

-Paperless is currently available in English, German, Dutch and French.
+Paperless is currently available in English, German, Dutch, French, and Portuguese.
 Translation is coordinated at transifex: https://www.transifex.com/paperless/paperless-ng

 If you want to see paperless in your own language, request that language at transifex and you can start translating after I approve the language.